Donna Rice Hughes: Advocacy

 Since 1994, when she became communications director and spokesperson for Enough Is Enough, an American secular nonpartisan nonprofit organization whose mission is to make the Internet safer for families and children, Hughes has been an advocate and speaker on the issue of protecting children online.
 She became president and CEO of the organization in 2002.
 The organization has produced an Internet Safety 101SM program with the Department of Justice and other partners.
 She is the executive producer, host and instructor of the Internet Safety 101 DVD series, which ran as a TV series on PBS, garnering Hughes an Emmy nomination in 2012 and the series an Emmy Award in 2013.

-Hughes has appeared on The Today Show and other national broadcasts, including the Oprah Winfrey Show, CNN, and Dateline NBC, and has been interviewed by Barbara Walters on numerous occasions.

 Hughes has testified before multiple congressional hearings on protecting children online.
 She and Enough Is Enough supported the Communications Decency Act (CDA) of 1996, the Children's Internet Protection Act (CIPA), and the Child Online Protection Act (COPA).
 Senator Trent Lott appointed Hughes to serve on the COPA Commission, and she co-chaired the COPA Hearings on filtering/ratings/labeling technologies.
 She also serves on various Internet safety advisory boards and task forces, including the 2006 Virginia Attorney General's Youth Internet Safety Task Force and the 2008 Internet Safety Technical Task Force, formed with MySpace and the U.S. Attorneys General.
 Beyond addressing the dangers of Internet pornography, Hughes has also spoken into the issue of privacy online, teen suicide and the impact of cyberbullying.
 She has received numerous awards, including the National Law Center for Children and Families Annual Appreciation Award, and the "Protector of Children Award" and Media Impact Award from the National Abstinence Clearinghouse.
 In 2013, Hughes received the Women in Technology Leadership Award for "Social Impact".

-In 2014, Enough is Enough's "National Porn Free Wi-Fi" campaign" encouraged McDonald's and Starbucks to add filters to block pornography on their wi-fi networks.
-In 2016, McDonald's implemented a filtered wi-fi policy in most of its 14,000 stores.
+In 2014, Enough is Enough's "National Porn Free Wi-Fi" campaign" encouraged McDonald's and Starbucks to add filters to block pornography on their Wi-Fi networks.
+In 2016, McDonald's implemented a filtered Wi-Fi policy in most of its 14,000 stores.
 Starbucks followed suit and announced it would implement a global policy as well.
 That same year, Hughes won the 2014 Professional Women in Advocacy Excellence In Advocacy Award for "Veteran Practitioner".